Fullaxx/microraids/PREPARE_EXAMPLE.md

 ```

 Assigning the FS labels that match serial numbers will allow us to easily group our disks by function. \
-You can use `ls -l /dev/disk/by-label` to see how the labels are mapped to your disks.
+Use `ls -l /dev/disk/by-label` to see how the labels are mapped to your disks.

 ```
 ls -l /dev/disk/by-label/